wombleton/gitlaw-nz/acts/H/Human Tissue Act 2008.md

     (7) This section does not limit or affect [section 59][85].

-    Compare: 1956 No 65 [s 92B][173]
+    Compare: 1956 No 65 [s 92B][174]

+    Section 56(2): amended, on 1 July 2013, by [section 413][163] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 57 Collection of blood or controlled human substance

 *   (1) No person may collect blood or any controlled human substance from a person, or from the body of a person, for the purpose of obtaining that blood or that substance for administration to another person.

-    (2) A person commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 6 months or a fine not exceeding $20,000, if---
+    (2) A person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 6 months or a fine not exceeding $20,000, if---

     *   (a) the person intentionally or knowingly does an act; and